RexKramerXV/EDMultiCMDR/README.md

 - Use `-Verbose` to see credential loading, account selection, and process wait details.
 - Verify `launcherPath` for Frontier accounts if the script cannot find MinEDLauncher.
 - Delete `%LOCALAPPDATA%\EDMultiCMDR\credentials.json` and re-run the script if the credential file becomes corrupted.

-## Compatibility

-- Built for Windows PowerShell 5.1; it should also run on PowerShell 7, though 5.1 is the target environment.
-- No external PowerShell modules are used.

 ## License